Andylicious/slugsearch_desktop/README.md

 - EASY
  - Make the results page look prettier, an example is found in the Enrolled/Capacity block of HTML
  - Make the home page look prettier.
  - Add a [spinner](http://plnkr.co/edit/BGLUYcylbIVJRz6ztbhf?p=preview) after you press the submit button.
+(In Progress by Drew)
  - Update the README.md to look better and be more concise.
  - Populate the About page and the Contact page with more information
 - INTERMEDIATE